Saashiv-Valjee/TechStocks/readme.md

 ---

 ### Phase 3: Backtest and Evaluation

+The previous code is pretty messy and annoying to use so I am going to rewrite it.

-- [ ] Build simple backtester for daily rebalancing
+- [x] Build simple backtester for daily rebalancing
-- [ ] Calculate performance metrics:
+- [x] Calculate performance metrics:
   - Sharpe Ratio
   - Max Drawdown
   - Equity Curve vs Benchmark (SOXX)
-- [ ] Plot signal vs returns scatterplots and trend heatmaps
+- Completed, this one was interesting, learning new ways to represent portfolios and strategies was fun.
+There seem to be alof of functions with numpy and pandas that are extremely good at processing the data in ways that this kind of analysis kills for.
+I think for this work I will continue with notebooks since it's mostly just strategy development.
 ---

 ### Phase 4: Insights and Strategy Development